nelmio/alice/README.md

 Inheritance also allows to extend from several templates.
 The last declared `extends` will always override values from previous declared `extends` templates.
-However, extensions properties will never override values set explicitly in the fixture spec itself.
+However, extension properties will never override values set explicitly in the fixture spec itself.

-In the following example, the age from `user_young` will override the age from `user` in `user1`, while username will remain user1
+In the following example, the age from `user_young` will override the age from `user` in `user1`, while username will remain `user1`:

 ```yaml
 Nelmio\Entity\User: